- The Inkscape Window

 If you would prefer to draw a square, hold the

-If you continue to drag, while holding down the
+If you continue to drag and vary the drag direction a bit more, while holding down the

 Ctrl key, the rectangle will ‘jump’ to the next whole-number width-to-height ratio.
 Keep an eye on the status bar – the width-to-height ratio is displayed there!